VAndrJ/VANavigator/README.md

 ```

-- Closes presented controllers to given controller if it exists.
+- Closes presented controllers to the given controller if it exists.

 Code example:
 ```